Steelers end with a groan against Ravens - Mash Viral

 With the Steelers losing 16-7, the game was essentially over.
 It was just going to be a matter of how much the Ravens would earn.

 Although the defense returned the ball to the offensive in the third quarter at Baltimore 34 in a T.J.
-Watt forced the loss and recovery of Haden, all the Steelers achieved was a Chris Boswell Field goal.
+Watt forced fumble and recovery by Haden, all the Steelers achieved was a Chris Boswell Field goal.

 And that would not be enough to overcome the mistakes that were coming.